 “Branded” items that scream “Star Wars” or “Galaxy’s Edge” that don’t fit thematically inside the land (like the above shirts) can be found in other stores in the parks, outside Galaxy’s Edge (particularly in launch bay and Tomorrowland).

-Custom Merchandise at Galaxy’s Edge
+Custom Merchandise at Galaxy’s Edge [Reservations Recommended]

 At Droid Depot, you’ll be able to design your own droid.
 Droid Depot is also a store for droid related gear.
+Reservations are recommended, though Droid Depot has the best availability of the reservable activities in Galaxy’s Edge.

 I was skeptical about how this would work coming into the land, and I was mostly right.
 My chief concern was that it wouldn’t be feasible to have these things rolling around on the ground, and in fact Disney prohibited this.

 While they don’t seem to mind it for short times in controlled setting (Chewbacca hosted a droid race one night, for example) you’ll be carrying your (or your kid’s) droid most of the time it’s with you.
 Droids cost $99.99 + tax.
-So far, reservations have not been taken or needed for droid building.

 Even if you’re not building your own droid, Droid Depot is worth a visit for its other merchandise.
 Droid Depot is located on the south end of the land, near the eastern corner, next to Savi’s Workshop.